 - Why you need a co-signer — be honest about what's weak in your application

-- What they'll actually have to do — fill out an application, go through a credit check, sign the lease
+- What they'll actually have to do: fill out an application, go through a credit check, sign the lease

 - Your concrete plan for paying rent, and what happens if something goes sideways

-Consumer rights for the co-signer
+Consumer rights for your co-signer

 Frequently asked questions